SuperRockyCat/launchdarkly-react-example/README.md

 1. This project requires a LaunchDarkly trial to use.
 Visit launchdarkly.com and click "Start Trial" to get started:
 ![Free Trial Screenshot](https://raw.githubusercontent.com/SuperRockyCat/launchdarkly-react-example/master/screenshots/create-trial.png)

 2. Your Client-side LaunchDarkly ID must be set as an environment variable to properly initialize the LaunchDarkly React client.
-This can be found in your newly created account under account settings:
+This can be found in your newly created account under account settings, under the "Projects" tab:

 ![Keys](https://raw.githubusercontent.com/SuperRockyCat/launchdarkly-react-example/master/screenshots/keys.png)